MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 *  Including content webpages in existing browser tabs.
 *  Having content webpages listen for messages from pop-ups and respond.

-To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).
+To use this article, it is recommended that you first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).

-If you want to test out the completed extension that you will build in this tutorial, or view its finished code, either:
+If you want to immediately install and run the completed extension that you will build in this tutorial, or view its finished code, either:
 * Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use repo directory `/extension-getting-started-part2/extension-getting-started-part2`.
 * Download the source code from the repo directory [MicrosoftEdge-Extensions repo > extension-getting-started-part2](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2).

 Then you can install and run the finished extension that's in the repo, per [Sideload an extension to install and test it locally](extension-sideloading.md).
-The tab must first contain a webpage.
+The tab must contain a webpage before opening the extension.

 <!-- ====================================================================== -->